Gulfstream Field and Airborne Support Teams are designed to ensure a swift, well-coordinated response to aircraft on ground (AOG) situations.

 - Carbon-neutral growth by 2020

-- Improvement in fuel efficiency an average of 2 percent a year until 2020
+- Improvement in fuel-efficiency by an average of 2 percent a year until 2020

 - Reduction in total CO2 emissions by 50 percent by 2050 relative to 2005

 Those objectives are expected to be achieved in four main areas: technology; infrastructure and operational improvements; alternative fuels; and market-based measures.

 Gulfstream uses renewable fuel to power its Savannah, Georgia-based demonstration aircraft as well as the Field and Airborne Support Teams aircraft.
 The fuel, a low-carbon, drop-in blend of renewable fuel made from agricultural waste and petroleum-based Jet-A, has less sulfur and fewer fine particle pollutants than traditional Jet-A.